-Employee Newsletter is a newsletter creation and management platform.
+Employee Newsletter is a newsletter creation and management platform available as a paid add-on.
 It is an add-on product to the core Simpplr intranet and will require an additional license to use.
+Simpplr currently supports the legacy Newsletter feature for existing customers.
+For info on the legacy Newsletter feature, click here.

 Note:Your Simpplr instance must be on the Ida release or later to implement Employee Newsletter.
 You will also need to have your IT team whitelist Simpplr's dedicated IPs depending on your org's security settings.
 Otherwise there is a risk the Newsletters will be sent to Spam.
 The IP addresses are 220.127.116.11 and 18.104.22.168.